CSC207-UofT/course-project-tut0201-007/phase0/progress_report.md

 **TODO**: Put "a brief summary of what each group member has been working on and what they plan to work on next.".
 Make sure formatting matches between different people.

-Also, like you can BS the "To Work on" as long as it sounds reasonable.
-I doubt they care if work gets shifted around later
 ## Kenneth
 * Worked On:
   * CRC Cards